TexZK/hexrec/README.rst

 Architecture
 ============

+Within the ``hexrec`` package itself are the symbols of the most commonly used classes and functions.

 As the core of this library are record files, the ``hexrec.records`` is the first module a user should look up.
 It provides high-level functions to deal with record files, as well as classes